Canterbury Christ Church University

 - The city offers three cinemas, two theatres, and museums ranging from a recreation of medieval England in the Canterbury Tales, to the underground Roman Museum at Longmarket.
-The university's Sidney Cooper Gallery showcases major exhibitions, attracting national and international artists; and of course there is the stunning Canterbury Cathedral.
+In the city centre stands the stunning Canterbury Cathedral.

-- Festivals include Canterbury Anifest, an award-winning animation festival and the largest annual event of its kind in the south east, and the Canterbury Festival, sponsored by the university, which features a strong programme of music, comedy, drama and art.
+- Annual festivals include Canterbury Anifest, an award-winning animation festival and the largest event of its kind in the south east, and the Canterbury Festival, sponsored by the university, which features a strong programme of music, comedy, drama and art.

-- Canterbury's sporting clubs include Kent County Cricket Club, and other sports include hockey, rugby, golf, football and sea sports along with the university's own sports facilities.
-The Medway campus is a short distance from the multi-sport Medway Park, used as a pre-Olympic training camp.
+- Canterbury's sports clubs include Kent County Cricket Club, or students could take part in hockey, rugby, golf, football and sea sports – as well as sports offered by the university.
+The Medway Campus is a short distance from the multi-sport Medway Park, used as a pre-Olympic training camp.